 This means any court fines and/or fees or any restitution owed to the victims have been paid, the jail time has been served, and parole/probation has been successfully completed.

-Facing felony charges can be a frightening and intimidating experience, and without proper legal representation, the process can also seem hopeless.
+Facing felony charges can be a frightening, and without proper legal representation, the process can also seem hopeless.
 However, you have has the right to legal representation and a rigorous defense.
 David Clarke of the Clarke Law Firm has the knowledge, experience, and compassion to launch your defense.

 To find out more about how we can help, contact the Clarke Law Firm today.